Julie-Regilme/qa-practice-test/qa-test-sample-file.md

-This is a sample file with description for practice testing
+This is a sample file with description added for practice testing